colinfang/GrazingInfo/README.md

     - For player tamed animals only.
 Wild animals are not affected.
 - It provides an option to show nutrition consumed & food saturation increased as a floating text when animals graze.
 - It adds many extra stats on animal info card, e.g. best male to female ratio, nutrition efficiency to farm animals for meat, egg, milk.
+- I would expect it to be compatible with most mods.
+New animals from other mods should also benefit from this change.

 ## Remarks